Decorating Easter Eggs

 Decorating boiled eggs or egg shells is the most popular activity for Easter.

 Here's how to decorate edible Easter eggs.
 First, boil eggs.
 Use those with white shell that are easier to dye.
-Fill small bowls or cups with water and add a few drops of food colorings.
-You can also make your own edible colorings with turmeric, beets, spinach and teas.
+Fill small bowls or cups with water and add a few drops of food coloring.
+You can also make your own edible coloring with turmeric, beets, spinach and teas.
 Teach children to immerse eggs into the dyes to color them.
 You can also provide paint brushes and let them finish decorating them using the edible dyes.

 Another option is to remove the egg's inside through a small hole at the bottom and wash them up.
 Let children decorate egg shells with watercolors, markers and glitter and use them to accent your Easter decoration.
 Put them in baskets and use as centerpieces.

 Traditional Easter egg painting as done in Russia, Romania and other countries, involves painting an elaborate pattern with wax and dying the egg in different colors.
 After each dye is used the areas that will keep that color are covered with wax, the egg is immersed in another color, new areas are waxed and so on.
 When the decoration is complete, the egg is passed over fire to warm the wax and remove it easily with the hand.
 The egg is then polished with a piece of cloth.

 Breaking confetti eggs on people's heads is a fun Hispanic tradition played on Easter.
 Use our colorful confetti eggs to play this fun game or follow the instructions below to make your own.

 Use a needle to open a small hole at the top and bottom of an egg.
 Then blow hard through the top hole to make the egg's inside come out through the hole at the bottom.
 Wash the inside of the egg shell with hot water and soap and leave to dry.
 Once the egg shell is dry, insert confetti through the bottom hole.
 Add a piece of tape to both holes to avoid losing the confetti.